danielmatthew/website/src/pages/2017-11-20-deploying-with-travis.md

     branch: master
 ```

+### Cloudfront?
-- Doesn't invalidate Cloudfront distribution
+- Oh.
+Doesn't invalidate Cloudfront distribution by default; could add this task to a `after_deploy` block and use AWS CLI again?

+- Notice that this option doesn't sync - handy for cleaning up after itself, particularly when versioning files.
+Maybe not an issue in practice, but I quite like keeping my buckets tidy…

 ## Attempt #2: Use AWS CLI to perform additional tasks
+- Need Python/Pip to install AWS CLI…
-- How do I run the node tasks and python?
+- How do I run the node tasks _and_ python?
 - Change project type from Node to Python
 - Don't forget to install node
 - Install NVM